 This interactive program covers the definitions of sexual assault and consent, social myths surrounding sexual assault, the profile of the most common perpetrator found on college campuses, information on drugs used to facilitate sexual assault, bystander intervention strategies, and how to help a survivor.
 This program also includes a Survivor's Account*.
 During this portion of the program a survivor will share their personal story, adding an emotional depth by providing the audience with a real account of the impact sexual assault can have on an individual.*Not always available.
 Survivor's Account will depend on the availability of the survivor.Domestic Violence/Intimate Partner Violence ProgramApproximate time: 45-60 minutes

-This interactive program covers the myths and realities of Domestic Violence/Intimate Partner Violence, discussing how and why people stay and struggle to leave these relationships, the differences between healthy and DV/IPV relationships, and how to help someone in a Domestic Violence/Intimate Partner Violence relationship.The Box ExerciseApproximate Time: 45-60 minutes
+This interactive program covers the myths and realities of Domestic Violence/Intimate Partner Violence, discussing how and why people stay and struggle to leave these relationships, the differences between healthy and DV/IPV relationships, and how to help someone in a Domestic Violence/Intimate Partner Violence relationship.Harassment in the Workplace Program

 Outside of Central Michigan University’s annual Community and Campus Living Orientation, all other requests for this program should now be directed to the professional group No Zebras and More